How To Write An Impactful Descriptive Essay?

 What is a Descriptive Essay?

-A descriptive essay is a detailed paper that describes a place, person, situation, an object, or emotions.
+A descriptive essay is a detailed paper that describes a place, person, situation, object, or emotion.
 Different people have different points of view and your job is to explain yours in detail.

 You may be asked to write a descriptive essay about the beach or forest or about a person or situation.
-You may be asked to describe anything and the purpose of an objective essay is to test the writer’s ability in expressing and explaining their experiences.
+The purpose of this essay is to test the writer’s ability in expressing and explaining their experiences.

 Descriptive writing should create a picture in the reader’s mind.
-You may be required to write a descriptive essay for an assignment or decide to write it as a college fun writing challenge.
+You may be required to write a descriptive essay as a high school or college essay assignment.

 For a compelling essay, using adjectives and adverbs, details, and figurative language is fundamental.
 Without proper usage of words, you will not be able to invoke the readers' emotions.

 What is the Purpose of a Descriptive Essay?

-The purpose of a descriptive essay is to describe a person, place or anything in vivid detail so that the reader can create a picture in mind of what is being written.
+The purpose of a descriptive essay is to describe a person, place, or personal experience in vivid detail so that the reader can create a picture in his mind.Th

 Descriptive essays are not intended to persuade the reader or show facts and figures to prove something.
-Descriptive essays are like word paintings that contain descriptive details and these are mostly assigned to students of creative writing.
+Descriptive essays are like word paintings that contain personal and descriptive details and these are mostly assigned to students of creative writing.

 How to Start a Descriptive Essay